caccnz/constitution/constitution.md

 ### Section II Term Of Office

-1. The term of office for an elder is two years commencing October l of the year of election,
+1. The term of office for an elder is two years commencing October 1 of the year of election.

 2. An elder may be elected up to three consecutive two year terms, following which he shall not hold office for at least one year.